 Guided and interactive tour of the Science Museum of Trento

-There are five floors above ground and two underground ones (of which the deepest is occupied by the parking lot) in addition to a lateral space, the tropical greenhouse.
+There are five floors above ground and two underground (one of which is the parking lot) in addition to a lateral space, the tropical greenhouse.
 Each floor circumscribes a large central cavity where there is an impressive installation, made up of specimens of taxidermist animals that almost twirl, suspended in the air at different levels.
 This installation almost outlines a descending temporal pattern that reflects the distribution of Alpine fauna.

-The itinerary develops from the top to the bottom floors, and it includes interactive exhibits, educational workshops and recreational-creative spaces for younger visitors that allow them to learn by playing.
-Starting from the fifth floor, which is not really part of the exhibition route, you will find the High tops, which focus on natural fenomena.
+The itinerary unfolds from the top to the bottom floors, and it includes interactive exhibits, educational workshops and recreational-creative spaces for younger visitors that allow them to learn by playing.
+Starting from the fifth floor, which is not really part of the exhibition route, you will find the Vette Alte (“Tall Peaks”), which focuses on natural fenomena.
 In this section you will discover glaciers and the effect of climate on flora and fauna.
-There is also a section dedicated to the explorers that, in the past, climbed the high mountains.
+There is also a section dedicated to the explorers that have scaled these mountains.

 The hallway leading to the entrance of the greenhouse is very fascinating.
-Here a video illutrates the Little big secret of life, the evolution of biodiversity that unites all the living creatures: the DNA.
+Here a video illustrates the Little big secret of life, the evolution of biodiversity that unites all the living creatures: DNA.

-The final section of the museum is the greenhouse that recontructs the environment of the Udzungwa Mountains in Tanzania, where the Muse has established an ecological monitoring centre.
+The final section of the museum is the greenhouse that recontructs the environment of the Udzungwa Mountains in Tanzania, where the MUSE has established an ecological monitoring center.

-Focusing again on building itself, the attention that has been paid to its energy efficiency and overall environmental sustainability is not of secondary importance.
+Focusing again on the building itself, the attention that has been paid to its energy efficiency and overall environmental sustainability is incredible.
 The construction is, indeed, characterized by automated and mechanized systems that exploit geothermal and solar energy.
 In addition, rainwater collection tanks and radiant floor and skylight panels, as well as the outdoor lawn, not only provide a scientific atmosphere to the environment but also ensure water savings and maintain an optimal level of heating, ventilation and lighting.
-The provenience of the materials too, all locally sourced, respect the requisite of sustainability.
+All materials were locally-sourced.

 Copyright photos: www.wikipedia.org; www.viamichelin.com; Sara F. Zanini (3 & 4)S. Zanini